 CTC's Illness Policy

-Good health habits help prevent the spread of illness.
+Certain habits can help prevent the spread of illness.
 We reinforce these habits with the families and children we serve, and ask that you reinforce them at home:

 - Wash hands often with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitizer, with 60% alcohol, if soap and water are not available.

-- Cough into a tissue or your elbow (not your hand), then throw tissue away and wash hands.
+- Cough or sneeze into a tissue or your elbow (not your hand), then throw tissue away and wash hands.

 - Avoid touching your eyes, nose, or mouth with unwashed hands.